 B.A., Philosophy, University of Pennsylvania, 1987

-David L. Hildebrand is Associate Professor of Philosophy at the University of Colorado Denver.
-Prior to coming CU Denver he taught at Rice University, The University of Memphis, and the University of Houston, among other schools.
-Before undertaking graduate study in philosophy, he was a Director of Education and Public Relations at a non-profit arts organization in Washington, D.C.
-In addition to teaching and advising students, Professor Hildebrand is an active researcher and presenter in philosophy, and serves numerous national and international academic societies and journals.
-He's also responsible for creating and maintaining a number of philosophical websites (including his own davidhildebrand.org), and that of University of Colorado Denver's Philosophy department website.
+David L. Hildebrand is Professor of Philosophy at the University of Colorado Denver.
+He served as Chair from 2013-2021.
+Professor Hildebrand is an active teacher and researcher, and serves numerous national and international academic societies and journals.
+He's also responsible for creating and maintaining a number of philosophical websites (including his own davidhildebrand.org).
 He's an avid fan of the jazz guitar and classical piano.
 An relatively recent CV is here.

 2008.
 John Dewey: A Beginner's Guide.
 Oxford, UK: Oneworld Press, 2008.

 2003.
 Beyond Realism and Antirealism: John Dewey and the Neopragmatists.
 Vanderbilt University Press, 2003.

 2013.
 "Dewey’s Pragmatism: Instrumentalism and Meliorism."
 Chapter in The Cambridge Companion to Pragmatism ed.
 Alan Malachowski.
 Cambridge, U.K.: Cambridge University Press.
 December 2013.

 2011.
 "Could Experience Be More Than a Method?
 Dewey’s Practical Starting Point."
 In R. Frega (ed.), Pragmatist Epistemologies, Lexington Publishing, Lanham, 2011.